ianmaclarty/amulet/doc/intro.md

 The rest of the document can then be used as a reference, dipping into sections as needed.

-Note that if you see a function argument with brackets around it in a function signature, then that argument is optional.
+If you see a function argument with brackets around it in a function signature, then that argument is optional.